 On successfully completing the module students will be able to:

-• solve sophisticated financial problems at a high level of abstraction and convincingly present their solutions orally and in written form
+5 Solve sophisticated financial problems at a high level of abstraction and convincingly present their solutions through a variety of methods.

 Back to top